junkdog/sift/README.md

   sift -t spring-axon -f . -F "Product" --render
-  Model the system using the "spring-axon" template on the current directory's classes, filter the graph to show only nodes matching "Product", and render the result using graphviz's DOT language.
+  Model the system using the "spring-axon" template on the current directory's classes, filter the graph to show only nodes containing "Product", and render the result using graphviz's DOT language.
 ```